 POSTDOCTORAL ASSOCIATES OR VISITING SCIENTISTS

-Please contact our principal investigator directly.
+See above.
+Please contact our principal investigator directly with any questions.

 We welcome interested and motivated undergraduate researchers from Duke and other institutions, both during the academic year and over the summer.
 Advanced technical skills are not necessary, but all candidates must possess a strong interest in chemical research, a desire to tackle as-yet unsolved problems, and an uncompromised work ethic.